cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/pingone-saml.md

 The PingOne® cloud platform from PingIdentity provides SSO identity management.
 Cloudflare Access supports PingOne as a SAML identity provider.

-## Set up PingOne as an identity provider
+## Set up PingOne as a SAML provider

 1. In your PingIdentity environment, navigate to **Connections** > **Applications**.
 2. Select **Add Application**.